GaiShukrun/Secure-Chat/README.md

 ## Database Setup

 The application uses MongoDB Atlas.
-The connection string is already included in the code:
+Add your connection string in the code:
 ```
-mongodb+srv://gaish:Gai%210524031660@cluster0.dcr3ai0.mongodb.net/test

 ```

 ## How to Run